Activity 1B: Explore

 Stay tuned for more information on how zoo polar bears inform the conservation of the species in the wild, in Activity Four: Working with your AAC Team.

 Guiding Questions: Which of these behaviors have you witnessed from the bears at your institution?
-Are there ever any opportunities with your visitors to relate individual behaviors to species specific behavior in the wild?
-Show of hands...does anyone work directly with marketing or social media staff when the institution talks about the animals in your care with the public?
+Are there ever any opportunities in your communications to relate individual behaviors to species specific behavior in the wild?
+Show of hands...Are there opportunities at your institution for marketing/communications teams and animal care teams to work together when communicating about the animals in your care?
 For example, do you work together on FB live events, keeper blogs, videos, media interviews. etc. Share some examples on collaborative efforts in Discord!

 One of the goals of the PBI Climate Alliance is to build capacity within your Arctic Ambassador Center (AAC) teams and help facilitate more working relationships across departments in each institution.
 We should all be working toward the common goal as an AAC – to preserve a future for polar bears across the Arctic.